There are 6 classifications for Membership.

 Election to membership shall be by ballot, and the affirmation vote of not less than three-quarters of the active members present and voting shall be required for election.

-Active Members shall be plastic and reconstructive surgeons who are diplomats of the American Board of Plastic Surgery, who are active members of the American Society of Plastic Surgeons, Inc., and who reside and/or actively practice in one of the New England states.
+Active Members shall be plastic and reconstructive surgeons who are diplomats of the American Board of Plastic Surgery, who are active members of the American Society of Plastic Surgeons, Inc. or the American Society for Aesthetic Plastic Surgery, and who reside and/or actively practice in one of the New England states.
 Active members shall enjoy all privileges of membership, including the right to vote and to hold office, and shall be required to pay dues and assessments.

-Plastic and reconstructive surgeons residing and actively practicing in one of the New England states who have completed formal training requirements for the American Board of Plastic Surgery but have not obtained certification, and who are Candidate members of the American Society of Plastic Surgeons, Inc., are eligible for election to Candidate status and, if elected to this category, shall automatically become Active Members at the time of certification.
+Plastic and reconstructive surgeons residing and actively practicing in one of the New England states who have completed formal training requirements for the American Board of Plastic Surgery but have not obtained certification, and who are Candidate members of the American Society of Plastic Surgeons, Inc. or the American Society for Aesthetic Plastic Surgery, are eligible for election to Candidate status and, if elected to this category, shall automatically become Active Members at the time of certification.
 If the candidate fails to pass his/her Boards of Plastic Surgery seven years following completion of Plastic Surgery Residency, she/he will automatically lose his/her membership status.
 Candidates are not eligible to vote or hold office.
 They are invited to attend scientific and business meetings of the Society upon payment of registration fee.
 They shall be required to pay dues and assessments.

 Physicians, researchers, and allied health professionals practicing with plastic surgeons and who are Associate Members of the American Society of Plastic Surgeons who are residing and actively practicing in one of the New England states whose interest coincides with the stated objectives of the Society shall be eligible for election to Associate Membership.